 - Stem the tide of hunger in the district through Federal-state alignment.
 35-45% of constituents across the 23rd Congressional district use free and reduced lunch programs, a sign that wages are insufficient and families do not have enough to eat.

-Balanced Tax Reform Proposal
+Fair Tax Reform Proposal

 We need responsible tax reform that benefits the middle-class because it is the middle-class that drives the economy.

 To counterbalance the benefit that the 1% have received for over 40 years now, I propose: